walburgerriley/walburger-resume/docs/index1.md

 - Coordinated trainings, activities, and budgets for 6 to 24 fellow volunteers.
 - Planned, organized, and taught workshops bi-weekly on goal setting and self-improvement.

-### Skills and Certifications
+## Skills and Certifications

- Certified in Excel.
-- Proficient in VBA, C++, SQL, and Python.
+- Proficient in Excel, VBA, C++, SQL, and Python.
 - Completed multiple projects in R – Studio.

 <!-- ### Footer

 Last updated: May 2013 -->